Note

 The networking components include the following resources:

-• Network security group (NSG).
-Network security groups are used to allow or deny network traffic to VMs.
-NSGs can be associated either with subnets or with individual VM instances.
+Network security group (NSG).
+Network security groups are used to allow or deny network traffic to VMs and/or subnets.
+They can be associated with the subnets or with individual NICs attached to VMs.

-• All NSGs contain a set of default rules, including a rule that blocks all inbound Internet traffic.
+- All NSGs contain a set of default rules, including a rule that blocks all inbound Internet traffic.
 The default rules cannot be deleted, but other rules can override them.
-To enable Internet traffic, create rules that allow inbound traffic to specific ports — for example, port 80 for HTTP.
-To enable Secure Shell (SSH), add an NSG rule that allows inbound traffic to TCP port 22.
+For example, to enable Internet traffic, create rules that allow inbound traffic to specific ports — such as port 443 for HTTPS.

-• Azure NAT Gateway.
+Azure Network Address Translation (NAT) Gateway.
 Network Address Translation (NAT) gateways allow all instances in a private subnet to connect outbound to the internet while remaining fully private.
 Only packets that arrive as response packets to an outbound connection can pass through a NAT gateway.
 Unsolicited inbound connections from the internet aren't permitted.

 Operations